jimmyKodar/Tetris/DEV_JOURNAL.md

   - HTML5 canvas
   - webGL / webGPU

+## 2024-05-15

+- **10:00** - Got sime time over so continuing on T-block rotation.
+- **10:34** - FInished rotation for the T-block but there is a bug when the block freezes.
+Sometimes it erases frozen blocks.

 ## 2024-05-14

 - **22:26** - Got some time over so will add atleast one more rotation to the T-block